Kaltsoon/data-management-and-databases/slides/12-database-transactions/database-transactions.md

 - The following SQL statements can be used for starting and ending SQL transactions:
   - `BEGIN TRANSACTION`: starts a new transaction (explicit transaction start in SQL Server)
   - `COMMIT`: terminates the transaction and _make all changes permanent_
-  - `ROLLBACK`: terminates the transaction and _rolls back all changes_ (restores the database to the previous state)
+  - `ROLLBACK`: terminates the transaction and _restores the database to the previous state_, undoing all operations in the transaction

 ---